Provence613/frontproject/readme.txt

 pip install time

 How do I run this project?
+1.Enter the directory of this project and execute the following command to start the Django project. python manage.py runserver 127.0.0.1:8000
-Run the django project and enter http://127.0.0.1:8000/experiment/ to enter the Ethereum configuration page.
+2. Enter the URL http://127.0.0.1:8000/experiment/ in the browser to enter the Ethereum configuration page.